Excel VBA CHR Function

 The function returns a string value denoting the character equivalent to the given ASCII code.
-ASCII is a subset of Unicode character coding standard and is formed by 128 symbols in the character set.
-The symbols consist of uppercase, lowercase letters, numbers, special characters including control characters and punctuation marks.
-Every symbol in the character set has an equivalent Decimal value (0 to 127), a Hexadecimal value and an Octal value.
+ASCII is a subset of the Unicode character coding standard and is formed by 128 symbols in the character set.
+The symbols consist of uppercase, lowercase letters, numbers, special characters, including control characters, and punctuation marks.
+Every symbol in the character set has an equivalent Decimal value (0 to 127), a Hexadecimal value, and an Octal value.

-Step 1: In excel sheet add 2 header texts in cell A1 and C1 as shown in the figure below.
-Column A to enter the ASCII code and Column C to print the corresponding character calculated using the VBA CHR function.
+Step 1: In the excel sheet, add 2 header texts in cell A1 and C1, as shown in the figure below.
+Column A to enter the ASCII code and Column C to print the corresponding character calculated using the CHR function.

-Step 2: Follow the steps shown in the next section to create a Button in Excel workbook (please scroll the article) and change its caption to ‘Click here’.
+Step 2: Follow the steps shown in the next section to create a Button in the Excel workbook (please scroll the article) and change its caption to ‘Click here.’

-Step 3: Write the following code snippet in VB that uses cell A2 value as an input to VBA CHR function and prints the resultant output in cell C2.
-The code reads the value from cell A2 which is given as an input to function CHR.
-The result is of CHR is retrieved in String char1 and then assigned to cell C2.
+Step 3: Write the following code snippet in VBA.
+The code reads the value from cell A2, which is given as an input to function CHR.
+The result is retrieved in String char1 and then assigned to cell C2.

 Sub Button1_Click() 'This function returns the character for the value entered in cell A2 Dim char1 As String 'Declare char1 variable as String char1 = Chr(Range("A2").Value) 'Read value from cell A2 Range("C2").Value = char1 'Print output in cell C2 End Sub

-Enter 65 as an ASCII input for which the corresponding character is to be found in cell A2.
+Enter 65 as an ASCII input for which the corresponding character is to be found in cell C2.

 Step 5: Click on the button ‘Click here’ to print the result in cell C2.

-Observe that the result is printed in cell C2.
-The code snippet we wrote in the step Step 3 is responsible for reading the input from cell A2, running the Chr function on it and printing the value in cell C2 as shown below.
+Observe the result printed in cell C2.
+The code snippet we wrote in the step Step 3 is responsible for reading the input from cell A2, running the Chr function on it, and printing the value in cell C2, as shown below.

-Step 6: Try changing the input in cell A2 and observe that you get respective output in the cell C2 as shown below.
+Step 6: Try changing the input in cell A2 and observe that you get the respective output in the cell C2, as shown below.